sawantatharva/sawantatharva/README.md

 - Hi, I’m Atharva Sawant (@sawantatharva)
-- I'm currently an undergraduate student at Plaksha University, intending to major in Biological Systems Engineering (BSE).
+- I'm currently an undergraduate student at Plaksha University, intending to major in Biological Systems Engineering.
-- I'm from Pune, India, and am fascinated by incredible breakthroughs in Computational Neuroscience, Cognitive Neuroscience, International Relations, and Venture Capital.
+- Originally from Pune, India, I am fascinated by incredible breakthroughs in Computational Neuroscience, Cognitive Science, International Relations, and Venture Capital.
 - Feel free to reach out at atharva.sawant@plaksha.edu.in
 - LinkedIn : www.linkedin.com/in/atharvasawant